 Georgetown is Haunted With History!

-Take a unique look into Seattle’s haunted historic past with the 9th Annual Georgetown Haunted History Tour.
+Take a unique look into Seattle’s haunted historic past with the 10th Annual Georgetown Haunted History Tour.
 This one-of-a-kind evening walking tour and theatrical event is presented by the Friends of Georgetown History.
-Tours will start at 6:00pm, with numerous tours nightly, October 17th - 19th, departing from The Stables, 980 S Nebraska St in Seattle, WA.
-Tickets are $15 per adult and are available October 1, 2013 at brownpapertickets.com
+Tours will start at 6:00pm, with numerous tours nightly, October 16th - 18th, departing from The Old Georgetown City Hall, 6200 13th Ave South (at the corner of 13th & Bailey), in Seattle, WA.
+Parking will again be available at Kelly Moore Paint across the street from Old City Hall.
+Tickets are $15 per adult and $5 for children; they are available October 1, 2014 at brownpapertickets.com

 A tour guide will lead you through the dark back streets of Georgetown while sharing hauntings and tales of the past.
 Hear stories of those "late" residents and how gambling, booze, and heart break played a role in their success or demise.

 The entire tour is comprised of local actors and/or historians who are already enchanted with the lure of Seattle’s oldest neighborhood’s history.
 Costumes and good walking shoes are encouraged, as well as weather appropriate clothing.
 The tour goes on through rain, sleet, or windstorm!

 A post-tour party will be hosted by FOGHi at The Stables each night of the tour and is complementary for ticket holders.

 Friends of Georgetown History is a community club dedicated to the preservation of Seattle’s historic Georgetown neighborhood.

 Please visit our locally-owned stores, cafes, restaurants, and bars while visiting Georgetown.